arwas11/Weather-Time-Machine/README.md

   - Remove from saved list (to be added)
   - Search data in saved list (to be added)

-- As a Admin
+- As an Admin
-  - Log in
+  - Login
   - Get all user's data
   - Post/Edit/Delete users' comments
   - Like and remove a like from users' comment (to be add)